tbaghfalaki/VSJM/Exam1.md

 BS  0.09340079 0.01390426
 ```

-- The third one is dynamic prediction for some markers JM, *DPSM* as follows which markers 1 and 2 are considered:
+- The third one is dynamic prediction for some markers JM by *DPSM* as follows which markers 1 and 2 are considered:

 ```
 D1 <- DPSM(VS, Step2,